mozilla/data-docs/src/datasets/non_desktop/google_play_store/reference.md

 [link](https://sql.telemetry.mozilla.org/queries/74288/source)

 ## Scheduling
-The job to retrieve the raw data from the Google Play Store can be found in [github](https://github.com/mozilla/play-store-export) and it is scheduled in [airflow](https://github.com/mozilla/telemetry-airflow/blob/master/dags/play_store_export.py).
+The job to retrieve the raw data from the Google Play Store can be found in [the `play-store-export` repository](https://github.com/mozilla/play-store-export) and it is scheduled in [airflow](https://github.com/mozilla/telemetry-airflow/blob/master/dags/play_store_export.py).